Symbionese Liberation Army: Kidnapping of Patty Hearst

-Conditions of the initial captivity of Patty Hearst
+Conditions of early captivity of Patty Hearst

-The FBI conducted an unsuccessful search as the SLA took refuge in a number of safe houses.
-Hearst later claimed she was subjected to a series of ordeals while in SLA captivity that her mother would later describe as "brainwashing".
-The change in Hearst's politics has been attributed to Stockholm syndrome, a psychological response in which a hostage exhibits apparent loyalty to the abductor.
-Hearst was later examined by specialist psychologist Margaret Singer, who came to the same conclusion.

-Terence Hallinan, the first attorney who represented her, was planning to argue involuntary intoxication, a side effect of which is amnesia.
+Terence Hallinan, the first attorney who represented Hearst, was planning to argue involuntary intoxication, a side effect of which is amnesia.

-Hearst's attorney F. Lee Bailey used the Stockholm syndrome argument as part of the defense at trial.
-During Hearst's subsequent trial, her lawyer claimed that she had been confined in a closet barely large enough for her to lie down in; that her contact with the outside world was regulated by her captors; and that she was regularly threatened with execution.
-Hearst's lawyer contended that she had been raped by DeFreeze and Wolfe.
-Both died before Hearst's capture and trial.
-The SLA claimed to be holding Hearst according to the conditions of the Geneva Conventions.
+Hearst's attorney F. Lee Bailey used the Stockholm syndrome argument as part of her defense at trial.
+He claimed that she had been confined in a closet barely large enough for her to lie down in; that her contact with the outside world was regulated by her captors; and that she was regularly threatened with execution.
+Hearst's lawyer said that she had been raped by both DeFreeze and Wolfe.
+Both men were among those who died in 1974 in a firefight with police.
+The SLA publicly claimed to be holding Hearst according to the conditions of the Geneva Conventions.

 The SLA subjected Hearst to indoctrination in SLA ideology.
 In Hearst's taped recordings, used to announce demands and conditions, on day thirteen of her capture, Hearst can be heard extemporaneously expressing SLA ideology.
-With each successive taped communiqué, as the group called them, Hearst expressed increasing support for the aims of the SLA.
-She eventually denounced her former life, her parents, and fiancé.
-She later claimed that at that point, when the SLA had ostensibly given her the option of being released or joining the SLA, she had believed she would be killed if she turned them down.
-She began using the nom de guerre "Tania", after Che Guevara's associate "Tania the Guerilla".

-SLA actions while Hearst was a member

 Hibernia Bank robbery

-The SLA's next action was the armed robbery of the Hibernia Bank branch at 1450 Noriega Street in San Francisco, on April 15, 1974, as the group needed money.
-Two people were shot and wounded.
+The SLA's next action was the armed robbery of the Hibernia Bank branch at 1450 Noriega Street in San Francisco, on April 15, 1974.
+The group needed money and chose this site, because they wanted to make a public statement and knew it had cameras, but they shot and wounded two people in the course of the robbery.

-At 10:00 a.m. that morning, three armed SLA members rushed into the bank, including Hearst holding a rifle.
+At 10:00 a.m., three armed SLA members rushed into the bank, including Hearst holding a rifle.
 Security camera footage of Hearst was carried internationally.
 In her memoir, Every Secret Thing, she denied having participated willingly in the robbery and said she was threatened by other members.
-The group got away with more than $10,000 in the robbery.
-(Hearst later pleaded guilty and was sentenced to seven years in prison on charges related to this.
-After two years in prison, President Jimmy Carter commuted the remainder of her sentence.
-President Bill Clinton gave her an official pardon.)
+The group took more than $10,000 in the robbery.

+Hearst later pleaded guilty and was sentenced to seven years in prison on charges related to this.
+After she served two years in prison, President Jimmy Carter commuted the remainder of her sentence.
+President Bill Clinton gave her an official pardon.